Skip to content

 Kubernetes STIGkubernetes-stigDISA Security Technical Implementation Guide for Kubernetes.
 Maps STIG rules to the controls that Sidereal probes validate.

-Crosswalk data is stored as JSON files shipped in the Helm chart.
-Each file maps a (probe_type, nist_800_53_control) pair to a list of control IDs in the target framework.
-NIST 800-53 serves as the canonical pivot: every probe maps to NIST 800-53 controls first, then the crosswalk resolver expands those to the enabled target frameworks.
+Each SiderealFramework resource defines a list of mappings.
+Each mapping associates a (profile, nistControl) pair with one or more framework-specific control IDs.
+NIST 800-53 serves as the canonical pivot: every probe profile maps to NIST 800-53 controls first, then the crosswalk resolver expands those to all loaded frameworks.

 For example, an RBAC probe that maps to NIST 800-53 AC-6 (Least Privilege) will also map to CMMC AC.L2-3.1.5, CJIS 5.5.2, and other framework-specific controls through the crosswalk data.